dominik-ilja/delta-desk-notes/Sushchnosti/Delta Desk/Documentation/Developers/Mikhail Notes.md

 Yes, we'll need to do that.
 Any record that isn't in the record should be created.

+---

+We have Production, QA, and Dev environments.
+Not enough space in the elastic pool.

+- Bring up to Josh about the storage space running out in the elastic pool when trying to copy Production to QA.
+- Map page in FIN Searches

 ## Tuesday, October 21, 2025
 ### Tasks